Super Mario Galaxy: Sales

-Super Mario Galaxy has been a commercial success, selling 350,000 units in Japan within its first few weeks of sale.
+Super Mario Galaxy was a commercial success, selling 350,000 units in Japan within its first few weeks of sale.
 In the United States, the game sold 500,000 units within its first week of release, earning it the highest first-week sales for a Mario game in the country at the time.
 The NPD Group reported that 1.4 million copies of the game were sold in the US in December 2007, making it the highest-selling game of the month, and that the game had become the fifth best-selling game of 2007 with 2.52 million units having been sold since its release.
 After 13 months, it had sold 7.66 million copies worldwide.
 By January 2010, the game had sold 4.1 million units in the US, and by February it had become one of nine Wii titles to surpass 5 million unit sales in the country.
 By the end of March 2020, Nintendo had sold 12.80 million copies of the game worldwide, making it the third best-selling non-bundled Wii game and the ninth best-selling Nintendo-published game for the Wii.